andrewdmullen/andrewdmullen.github.io/_pages/about.md

   - /about.html
 ---

-Welcome, I am a research engineer with a focus on developing imaging and robotic systems for exploration.
-I have a background working with interdisciplinary teams to build and deploy instruments in a variety of challenging polar and marine environments.
+Welcome, I am a research engineer with a focus on developing imaging, sensing and robotic systems for exploration.
+I have over a decade of experience on NASA and NSF-funded ocean and planetary science projects.
+My background includes work managing projects from instrument design and fabrication through logistics and field deployment — with missions ranging from Antarctic ice shelves, to deep-sea brine pools, to tropical coral reefs.

 <!---
+Welcome, I am a research engineer with a focus on developing imaging, sensing and robotic systems for exploration.
+I have a background working with interdisciplinary teams to build and deploy instruments in a variety of challenging polar and marine environments -- from Antarctic ice shelves to deep sea brine pools.

+I am a research engineer with over ten years of experience developing imaging and robotic systems for NASA and NSF-funded ocean and planetary science projects.
+My work has focused on building tools for scientific exploration using a systems engineering approach to integrate optical, mechanical, electrical, and software elements.
+I have experience managing projects from instrument design and fabrication through logistics and field deployment — with missions ranging from Antarctic ice shelves to deep-sea brine pools.

+My work has focused on building tools using a systems engineering approach to integrate optical, mechanical, electrical, and software elements.

 My work uses systems engineering to design instruments which integrate optical, electrical, mechanical, and software components.

 Research engineer with a focus on developing imaging and robotic systems for exploration.